-Prior to the consultation process, we ask that all patients complete our migraine headache questionnaire as well as compile medical records pertaining to previous headache treatments or diagnostic studies.
-Dr. Fallucco’s goal during the consultation is to locate the exact nerves that are causing migraine pain.
+Prior to the consultation process, we ask that all patients complete our migraine headache questionnaire, as well as compile medical records pertaining to previous headache treatments or diagnostic studies.
+Dr. Fallucco’s goal during the consultation is to locate the exact nerves that are causing headache pain.
 These nerves – or peripheral trigger sites – are often found using diagnostic injections of local anesthetic or BOTOX®, and some patients will experience immediate temporary pain relief.
 Once these trigger sites are identified, a treatment plan will be designed to meet your unique needs.

 Migraine surgery patients are encouraged to rest for one week after the procedure, avoiding strenuous activity.
 Pain medication can be used to relieve any swelling or bruising that may result from treatment.
-After 7 days, patients are asked to return to our office for a follow-up visit with Dr. Fallucco to ensure a successful recovery.
+After seven days, patients are asked to return to our office for a follow-up visit with Dr. Fallucco to ensure a successful recovery.

 If you would like more information on treatment for migraine headaches, or if you would like to schedule a consultation to talk about your options, please contact us today.